Why study Communication Design?

 Approximate Hours Per Week

 You will complete core courses common to all Design specialties (including Fashion and Product), in addition to courses specific to Communication Design and a range of elected studio workshops and interdisciplinary projects.

 Design Culture and Context 1 (Year One)

 Develop an understanding of design as a discipline and as an enabler in society, and receive an introduction to design elements, principles and processes.
-Historical, socio-cultural and ethical frameworks for design are explored.
+Explore historical, sociocultural and ethical frameworks for design.
 Develop investigation, inquiry and critical thinking skills as well as basic research skills in written, verbal and visual communication.